 Jaime Angelini is the Director of Consumers Services at the Mental Health Association in NJ.
 For close to two decades Jaime has worked as a mental health advocate and mental health educator.
 She pvides support, education and advocacy to individuals in NJ living with mental health challenges and substance use disorders.

 Jaime is a certified Mental Health First Aid Instructor, QPR Instructor, Parent Educator, and Disaster Response Crisis Counselor.
 She is Co-chair of the Atlantic County Hoarding Task Force and has a special interest in working with individuals living with Hoarding Disorder.
-Additionally, Jaime spends a considerable amount of time at high schools and colleges educating students and young adults on the topic of mental health awareness, suicide prevention and the importance of self-care.
+Additionally, Jaime spends a considerable amount of time at high schools and colleges educating students and young adults on the topic of mental health awareness, suicide prevention, and the importance of self-care.

 Jaime has strong ties to the community and participates in a variety of boards and advocacy committees.
 When Super Storm Sandy hit in 2012, she was very actively involved in recovery efforts for more than 3 years.
-In the recent months, Jaime has spent a lot of her time providing emotional and mental health support to those impacted by COVID19.
+In recent months, Jaime has spent a lot of her time providing emotional and mental health support to those impacted by COVID19.